-NEWS - SATURDAY, APRIL 17, 2021 - NEWS
+NEWS - MONDAY, MAY 10, 2021 - NEWS

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: Biden is a weak coward.
+VOA VIEW: Biden is not respected and weak.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.